-- Pat tpork chops dry on both sides; place in pan and cook until brown and cooked through on each side.
-(This should take about 3–5 minutes for each side.)
+- Pat pork chops dry on both sides; place in pan and cook until brown and cooked through on each side or until internal temperature reaches 145 degrees.

 - In another skillet, melt butter over medium heat.
 Add onion and garlic, sauté until soft.
 Next, add brown sugar and cook for 1 minute, or until it begins to melt.